l3onh4rd/deno-webdev-notes-microservice/README.md

 branch and I will review and test it.
 If everything is fine I will merge it to the main branch and it gets deployed to the production server.

+## Branches

+Beside the main branch this repository contains an integration branch ('int').
+If you contribute please create yourself a feature branch from the integration branch.
+Please create a pull request from you feature branch to the integration branch.
+The main branch should be locked.

 ## Local Setup

 To use the services locally on your machine please make sure you have the latest